 Institutions shared with us some ideas regarding potential solutions and recommendations that they feel would be beneficial:

-- “Single source of truth” – This can be both a technical and organizational solution.
-Institutions expressed that having one place to go for most, if not all, information would be the most effective way to mitigate the “one more thing to manage” concern.
-This could be a centralized data warehouse, a Learning Records Store, or a centralized place to house policies and procedures.
-For institutions, having one place to go to get the information needed is universally said to save time, energy, and effort.
-An individual at one institution said, “If we had one system it would be quicker, more efficient, and easier to find information and then you’d have more time to actually help students, rather than finding the information itself.”
+- "Single source of truth" – This can be both a technical and organizational solution.
+Institutions expressed that having one place to go for most, if not all, data collected would be the most effective way to mitigate the questions surrounding data collection processes and data ownership.
+One institution advised, "We only have 'single points in time' for data right now, like the VLE activity.
+What we need is a more dynamic view with more systems included and housed in one place to access it."
+The solution could be a centralized data warehouse or Learning Records Warehouse (LRW) that is linked to several systems for data collection.
+For institutions, having one place to go to get the information needed saves time, energy, and effort.
+An individual at one institution said, "The University has never had a holistic viewpoint on what data is needed and collected over time.
+This would be hugely beneficial for everyone if we found a way to do this."

 Here's to continuous growth and improvement!

 - Pineda, L. & Lynch, P. (2017).
 "Trends Unpacked: Organizational Challenges (Part 1)."